golemfactory/yapapi/docs/mid_sphinx/api.rst

 Low-level objects correspond to resources in the Golem Network.
 They make no assumptions about any higher-level components that interact with them.
-Capabilities of the low-level API should match `yagna` capabilities, i.e. anything you can do by direct `yagna` interactions should also be possible - and, hopefully, more convinient - by performing operations on the low-level objects.
+Capabilities of the low-level API should match `yagna` capabilities, i.e. anything one can do by direct `yagna` interactions should also be possible - and, hopefully, more convenient - by performing operations on the low-level objects.

 Resource